se-tuebingen-exercises/conflict/website/services/README.md

 _Write us an email at `programspourtue@gmail.com`!_

-## Statistical models
+## Artificial intelligence

-We can provide you with advanced statistical models and decision trees.
-You can use the advanced statistical models together with inference to improve your business.
+We can provide you with advanced artificial intelligence, machine learning and decision trees.
+You can use the advanced advanced artificial intelligence together with machine learning to improve your business.

 ## Websites